apprunjs/apprun-docs/docs/event-pubsub.md

 [lit-html](https://lit-html.polymer-project.org) is the DOM rendering technology that lets us write HTML templates using [string literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

-Following the idea of using the JSX _event directive_ what can we do a similar thing with lit-html?
+Following the idea of using the JSX _event directive_ what can we do similar thing with lit-html?

 The good news is that lit-html also has the directive concept to bring the _event directive_ to lit-html.
 So the directive for lit-html is called _run_.